aimagelab/show-control-and-tell/README.md

 # Show, Control and Tell
-This repository contains the reference code for the paper _[Show, Control and Tell: A Framework for Generating Controllable and Grounded Captions](https://arxiv.org/pdf/1811.10652v2.pdf)_.
+This repository contains the reference code for the paper _[Show, Control and Tell: A Framework for Generating Controllable and Grounded Captions](https://arxiv.org/pdf/1811.10652v2.pdf)_ (CVPR2019).

 Please cite with the following BibTeX:

 ```
-@article{cornia2018show,
+@inproceedings{cornia2019show,
   title={Show, Control and Tell: A Framework for Generating Controllable and Grounded Captions},
   author={Cornia, Marcella and Baraldi, Lorenzo and Cucchiara, Rita},
-  journal={arXiv preprint arXiv:1811.10652},
+  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision and Pattern Recognition},
-  year={2018}
+  year={2019}
 }
 ```